jonoweng27/ChutesAndLaddersShortest/README.md

 # ChutesAndLaddersShortest
 This is a program that can compute the minimum number of moves to win a game of Chutes &amp; Ladders, using BFS.
+The game is totally controlled using the command prompt, allowing the user to add as many or as few chutes or latters as they please.
+It uses a Queue as the underlying data structure to store all of the possible moves, and finds the minimum number of moves to win.
+It prints out every move one would have to take, as well as how many that minimum number of moves is.